Soccer in Western Australia

-Association Football (Soccer/ football) in Western Australia is governed by Football West.
-In 1896, the first governing body was formed.
+In Western Australia (WA), soccer is the most participated code of football, though it is a distant second in overall interest behind Australian rules football in Western Australia.
+It is governed by Football West.
 Football West runs the National Premier Leagues Western Australia (the states premier competition), State Leagues, Sunday League and Metropolitan League.
 There are also numerous casual and school competitions, as well as futsal and indoor soccer in competitive and social games.

-WA will be hosting a number of FIFA Women’s World Cup 2023 games and it is expected to generate over 200,000 additional tourists during the traditionally low tourist season period.

-The State has provided a number of well known global Football stars, with Sam Kerr being one of the best known to date.
+The sport's origin in Western Australia dates back to the later days of the colony, when in 1896, the first governing body was formed.
+The state has one professional team, Perth Glory FC which competes in both the A-League Men and A-League Women.

+Perth hosted a number of 2023 FIFA Women's World Cup matches.

+Notable Western Australian players include Robbie Dunn, Ron Adair, Brad Jones, Richard Garcia, Alistair Edwards, Jamie Harnwell, Robert Zabica, Stan Lazaridis; the Petkovic brothers, Jason and Michael; and the Matildas' Sam Kerr and Lisa De Vanna.

 History

 Football was officially established in May 1896 by Sir Septimus Burt, Western Australia's first Attorney General.
 The Western Australia state soccer team first played in 1902 against the touring English cricket team.
 In subsequent years, the State team has played various matches against other nations, other states, and professional clubs in exhibition and practice matches.
 The first live television broadcast of a football game in Western Australia was in 1960, when the ABC showed part of a match between Swan Valley and Windmills at Bayswater Oval.
 To commemorate the 100th anniversary of the game's foundation in Western Australia, a Hall of Fame for distinguished players was established.

 The first recorded women's football match in Western Australia was played in 1946.
 Two country ladies sides played in an exhibition match in Margaret River.